Tzvet05/INDULC/README.md

 `[mnemonic]` is the mnemonic string of the instruction.
 It must be supported by the provided ISA.

 `[operand]` is an operand of the instruction.
-It can be a register, an immediate, a macro, a label or a flag.
+It can be a register, an immediate, a flag, a macro or a label.
 Each instruction has a specific number and types of operands, specified by the provided ISA.

 #### Registers

-A register can be either a macro or a number that can start with the character `'r'` (case doesn't matter).
+A register can be either a macro or a number that can start with the character `r` (case doesn't matter).
 Its index must be in range of the amount of registers specified by the provided ISA, starting at `r0`.

 #### Immediates